-To amend the Competition Act, 1998, so as to define certain expressions, to amend certain definitions and to delete a definition; to further regulate the prohibition of restrictive horizontal practices; to allow for more frequent determination of the thresholds for the application of the said Act; to further regulate certain exemptions; to make fresh provision for merger control; to further regulate the functions of the Competition Tribunal; to provide expressly that the Commissioner is the accounting authority of the Competition Commission for purposes of the Public Finance Management Act, 1999; to further regulate investigation and adjudication procedures and enforcement of decisions, judgments and orders of the Competition Commission, Competition Tribunal and Competition Appeal Court; to regulate the relationship between the Competition; and to effect certain consequential amendments; and to provide for matters connected therewith.
+To amend the Competition Act, 1998, so as to define certain expressions, to amend certain definitions and to delete a definition; to further regulate the prohibition of restrictive horizontal practices; to allow for more frequent determination of the thresholds for the application of the said Act; to further regulate certain exemptions; to make fresh provision for merger control; to further regulate the functions of the Competition Tribunal; to provide expressly that the Commissioner is the accounting authority of the Competition Commission for purposes of the Public Finance Management Act, 1999; to further regulate investigation and adjudication procedures and enforcement of decisions, judgments and orders of the Competition Commission, Competition Tribunal and Competition Appeal Court; to regulate the relationship between the Competition Commission and other agencies; and to effect certain consequential amendments; and to provide for matters connected therewith.

-${f B}^{\rm E}$ IT ENACTED by the Parliament of the Republic of South Africa, as follows:-
+B^E IT ENACTED by the Parliament of the Republic of South Africa, as follows:-

-1. Section 1 of the Competition Act, 1998 (hereinafter referred to as the principal Act), is hereby amended-
+- 1. Section 1 of the Competition Act, 1998 (hereinafter referred to as the principal Act), is hereby amended-

-(a) by the insertion in subsection (1) before the definition of "agreement" of the following definition:
+(a) by the insertion in subsection (1) before the definition of "agreement" of the - (a) by the insertion in subsection (1) before the definition of "agreement" of the following definition: